pdz1804/M3ARAG/README.md

 # 🤖 M3ARAG: Modular Multi-Agent RAG Pipeline

-This project is a fully modular **multi-agent Retrieval-Augmented Generation (RAG)** system capable of processing **PDFs, HTMLs, images, and tables** for answering questions using a pipeline of specialized agents:
+This project is a fully modular **Multi-Modal Multi-Agent Retrieval-Augmented Generation (RAG)** system capable of processing **PDFs, HTMLs, images, and tables** for answering questions using a pipeline of specialized agents:

 - 🔍 `TextAgent` – performs text-based retrieval over documents
 - 🔍 `VisualAgent` – performs image-based retrieval over documents (NOT DONE)